-- failing to ensure that candidates' coursework or work to be completed under controlled conditions is adequately monitored and supervised; - inappropriate members of staff assessing candidates for access arrangements who do not meet the criteria as detailed by the JCQ regulations; - failure to use current assignments for assessments; - failure to train invigilators adequately, leading to non compliance with JCQ regulations; - failing to issue to candidates the appropriate notices and warnings; - failure to inform the JCQ Centre Inspection Service of alternative sites for examinations; - failing to post notices relating to the examination or assessment outside all rooms (including music and art rooms) where examinations and assessments are held; - not ensuring that the examination venue conforms to the requirements as stipulated in the JCQ publication Instructions for conducting examinations; - the introduction of unauthorised material into the examination room, either prior to or during the examination; (N.B. this precludes the use of the examination room to coach candidates or give subject-specific presentations, including power-point presentations, prior to the start of the examination.) - failing to remind candidates that any mobile phones or other unauthorised items found in their possession must be handed to the invigilator prior to the examination starting; - failure to invigilate examinations in accordance with the JCQ publication Instructions for conducting examinations; - failure to keep accurate records in relation to very late arrivals and overnight supervision arrangements; - failure to keep accurate and up to date records in respect of access arrangements which have been processed electronically using the Access arrangements online system; - granting access arrangements to candidates which do not meet the requirements of the JCQ publication Access Arrangements and Reasonable Adjustments; - granting access arrangements to candidates where prior approval has not been obtained from the Access arrangements online system or, in the case of a more complex arrangement, from an awarding body; - failure to supervise effectively the printing of computer based assignments when this is required;
+- failing to ensure that candidates' coursework or work to be completed under controlled conditions is adequately monitored and supervised; - inappropriate members of staff assessing candidates for access arrangements who do not meet the criteria as detailed within the JCQ publication Access Arrangements and Reasonable Adjustments; - failure to use current assignments for assessments; - failure to train invigilators adequately, leading to non-compliance with the JCQ publication Instructions for conducting examinations; - failing to issue to candidates the appropriate notices and warnings, e.g. JCQ Information for candidates documents; - failure to inform the JCQ Centre Inspection Service of alternative sites for examinations; - failing to post notices relating to the examination or assessment outside all rooms (including music and art rooms) where examinations and assessments are held; - not ensuring that the examination venue conforms to the requirements as stipulated in the JCQ publication Instructions for conducting examinations; - the introduction of unauthorised material into the examination room, either prior to or during the examination; (N.B. this precludes the use of the examination room to coach candidates or give subject-specific presentations, including power-point presentations, prior to the start of the examination.) - failing to remind candidates that any mobile phones or other unauthorised items found in their possession must be handed to the invigilator prior to the examination starting; - failure to invigilate examinations in accordance with the JCQ publication Instructions for conducting examinations; - failure to keep accurate records in relation to very late arrivals and overnight supervision arrangements; - failure to keep accurate and up to date records in respect of access arrangements which have been processed electronically using the Access arrangements online system; - granting access arrangements to candidates who do not meet the requirements of the JCQ publication Access Arrangements and Reasonable Adjustments; - granting access arrangements to candidates where prior approval has not been obtained from the Access arrangements online system or, in the case of a more complex arrangement, from an awarding body;

-- failing to retain candidates' controlled assessments or coursework in secure conditions after the authentication statements have been signed or the work has been marked; - failing to maintain the security of candidate scripts prior to despatch to the awarding body or examiner; - failing to despatch candidate scripts / controlled assessments / coursework to the awarding bodies or examiners or moderators in a timely way; - failing to notify the appropriate awarding body of an instance of suspected malpractice in examinations or assessments as soon as possible after such an instance occurs or is discovered; - failing to conduct a thorough investigation into suspected examination or assessment malpractice when asked to do so by an awarding body; - the inappropriate retention or destruction of certificates.
+- failure to supervise effectively the printing of computer based assignments when this is required; - failing to retain candidates' controlled assessments or coursework in secure conditions after the authentication statements have been signed or the work has been marked; - failing to maintain the security of candidate scripts prior to despatch to the awarding body or examiner; - failing to despatch candidate scripts / controlled assessments / coursework to the awarding bodies or examiners or moderators in a timely way; - failing to notify the appropriate awarding body of an instance of suspected malpractice in examinations or assessments as soon as possible after such an instance occurs or is discovered: - failing to conduct a thorough investigation into suspected examination or assessment malpractice when asked to do so by an awarding body; - the inappropriate retention or destruction of certificates.